ruifig/vim-vs/readme.md

 Vim-vs is a vim plugin to make it easier to build Visual Studio's C/C++ solutions.

-Vim-vs only targets Windows and Visual Studio, since the target audience is programmers that needs to use Windows and Visual Studio but want use Vim for editing.
+Vim-vs only targets Windows and Visual Studio, since the target audience is programmers that need to use Windows and Visual Studio but prefer to use Vim for editing.

 Supported features: